smirarab/pasta/README.md

 Multiple configuration files can be provided.
 Configuration files are read in the order they occur as arguments (with values in later files replacing previously read values).
 Options specified in the command line are read last.
-Thus these values "overwrite" any settings from the configuration files.
+Thus, these values "overwrite" any settings from the configuration files.

 *Note*: the use of --auto option can overwrite some of the other options provided by commandline or through configuration files.
-The use of this option is generally not suggested (a legacy option from SATe).
+The use of this option is generally not suggested (it is a legacy option from SATe).

 The following is a list of important options used by PASTA.